AWS Architect Certification Training (87 Blogs) Become a Certified Professional

 The complexity of migrating existing applications varies, depending on the architecture, Amazon came up with different strategies which they commonly termed as 6 R’s.
 Let’s look into each of them:

-1. Rehost:- You have your application ready and working then you can simply Rehost it on AWS.
-Also referred to “Lift and Shift”.
-You lift your services and applications from your hosting environment and shift them to cloud using a third party exporting tool.
+1. Rehost: Once your application is ready and working, you can simply Rehost it on AWS.
+This is also referred to as “Lift and Shift.”
+You lift your services and applications from your hosting environment and shift them to the cloud using a third-party exporting tool.

-2. Replatform:- You have an outdated version of your application running on your hosting environment so you have to modify your application and then Rehost it.
-Replatform is a modification of “Lift and Shift”.
-It involves optimizing the cloud architecture to achieve the benefits without changing the core architecture of the application.
+2. Replatform: You have an outdated version of your application running on your hosting environment, so you have to modify it and then Rehost it.
+Replatform is a modification of “Lift and Shift.”
+It involves optimizing the cloud architecture to achieve the benefits without changing the application’s core architecture.

-3. Repurchase:- There would be certain applications that won’t be compatible with the new architecture.
+3. Repurchase: Certain applications won’t be compatible with the new architecture.
 In that case, you need to purchase a new application for the new architecture.
-AWS Marketplace provides a wide range of services that too with a “Pay as you Use” model.
-Repurchase is also referred to as “drop and shop” where you upgrade, ease the implementation and accept the new architecture and make changes to the existing model.
+AWS Marketplace provides a wide range of services, too, with a “Pay as you Use” model.
+Repurchase is also referred to as “drop and shop,” where you upgrade, ease the implementation, accept the new architecture, and make changes to the existing model.

-4. Refactor:- You want to add up new features, scale up the limits of the existing business model and performance that are difficult with the existing environment.
+4. Refactor: You want to add new features, scale up the limits of the existing business model, and improve performance that is difficult with the existing environment.
 You reconsider your needs, though the solution is a bit expensive.
 Improving business by moving to a service-oriented architecture (SOA) will benefit your business in the longer run.

-5. Retire:- After AWS Migration you can differentiate between useful and useless resources.
+5. Retire: After AWS Migration, you can differentiate between useful and useless resources.
 Hence, you cut off all the resources that are no longer useful to the business and build a strategy around the new resources.
-This will cut down the extra cost.
-With lesser things to worry about, now you can focus on maintaining the resources used by the new business model.
+This will cut down on the extra cost.
+With fewer things to worry about, you can now focus on maintaining the resources used by the new business model.

-6. Retain:- As you know, the sections of your project you need to migrate.
-You can simply use any of the above-mentioned strategies.
-Then, build a strategy to retain those applications, which, according to your business model are yet not ready to be migrated to the cloud or the applications that were upgraded recently.
+6. Retain: As you know, you need to migrate the sections of your project.
+You can use any of the above-mentioned strategies.
+Then, build a plan to retain those applications that, according to your business model, are not yet ready to be migrated to the cloud or the applications that were upgraded recently.

 AWS Tutorial For Beginners | AWS Full Course – Learn AWS In 10 Hours | AWS Training | Edureka

-We saw the different strategies, together known as 6 R’s, one should choose wisely while AWS Migration.
-Now let’s see the bigger picture that lies after implementing AWS Migration.
+We saw the different strategies, together known as the 6 R’s, that one should choose wisely when implementing AWS Migration.
+Now, let’s see the bigger picture that lies after implementing AWS Migration.

 Check out our AWS Certification Training in Top Cities